 This programme of study is also offered on a part-time basis.
 Please consult the Registrar’s website for more information pertaining to courses offered by the University.

-In line with the National Curriculum Framework (2012), Early Childhood and Care in Malta (2013), the principles of the Convention on the Rights of the Child (1989) the Key Principles of a Quality Framework for ECEC (EU Council Recommendation, 2019), it aims to develop the students’ call to the profession by forming their attitudes and character, have a good understanding of theories of learning, development, and play; develop an ability to understand children’s perspectives through their ways of communication; be able to prepare high-quality pedagogic environments, as well as curricular activities and experiences that enhance inquiry, participation and interaction; and by presenting them with the necessary professional knowledge; and provide opportunities to enhance their cultural capital.
+The course aims to develop your call to the profession by forming your attitudes and character, have a good understanding of theories of learning, development, and play; develop an ability to understand children’s perspectives through their ways of communication; and be able to prepare curricular activities and experiences that enhance inquiry, participation and interaction.

 To be registered as regular students in the Course, applicants shall, apart from satisfying the general requirements for admission as specified in the Admissions Regulations of the University, be in possession of a pass at Advanced Matriculation Level at Grade C or better in any one subject.

 Applications shall also be accepted from persons who are not in possession of the general requirements for admission as specified in the Admissions Regulations but have obtained the following:

 (i) the Advanced Diploma in Children’s Care, Learning and Development (MCAST) or any other comparable and equivalent recognised qualification and